Brain health is an important goal if you want to lead an active life as you age.

-An estimated 5.7 million Americans have Alzheimer’s today and that number is increasing, according to the Alzheimer’s Association.
-Worldwide, it’s expected that 75 million people will have dementia by 2030 and that 131 million will by 2050.
+An estimated 5.8 million Americans have Alzheimer’s today and that number is increasing, according to the Alzheimer’s Association.
+By 2050, that number is projected to grow to 13.8 million.3

 “Often these diseases place burdens on families, financial and otherwise,” Gottesman said, adding that “no one is fully prepared.”

-In 2018, the total direct cost of caring for people with Alzheimer’s will reach $277 billion in the United States.
-That number could rise to $1.1 trillion by 2050.
+The total direct cost of caring for people with Alzheimer’s was expected to reach $290 billion in the United States.
+That number could rise to $1.1 trillion by 2050.3

 Because many forms of dementia take hold gradually, it allows time for discussions among family members about how to best cope with the illness in the future.
-The Alzheimer’s Association is one source of guidance on how to prepare financially and legally.
+Visit alz.org for guidance on how to prepare financially and legally.